uwspstar/FullStack/AWS-Certification/readme.md

 ### There are slight differences between a normal 'new' Security Group and a 'default' security group in the default VPC.
 For an 'new' security group nothing is allowed in by default.

+### Tagging is a key part of managing an environment.
+Even in a lab, it is easy to lose track of the purpose of a resources, and tricky determine why it was created and if it is still needed.
+This can rapidly translate into lost time and lost money.

+### Spread placement groups have a specific limitation that you can only have a maximum of 7 running instances per Availability Zone and therefore this is the only correct option.
+Deploying instances in a single Availability Zone is unique to Cluster Placement Groups only and therefore is not correct.
+The last two remaining options are common to all placement group types and so are not specific to Spread Placement Groups.